Early Years New English School

 NES places special attention to this age group of two to seven years old.
 We are entrusted with their eager minds and energetic bodies and challenged to create an attractive learning environment that will answer for their academic, social and physical development.

 In FS1 and FS2, we have adopted the English National Curriculum but incorporated the framework of the Cambridge Curriculum, which we follow in Years 1 and 2 with English being the language of instruction.
 This broad and balanced programme ensures that students study the core subjects of English, Mathematics, Arabic, Science, Music, Drama, Art, Religion, ICT, and Physical Education.
 We endeavour to teach our children how to communicate confidently and effectively to enable them to develop the critical skills needed in their future schooling.
 Our classrooms are safe, comfortable and conducive to an enjoyable and happy learning environment.
 They are also equipped with cameras to allow parents to monitor their children during school hours.
 Starting this year 2019, the Finnish approach to education has been introduced and endorsed into the Early Years programme.
-This globally successful system will give more space – indoors and outdoors – for children to move, to play and to learn as they are enjoying their time.
+This globally successful system will give more space – indoors and outdoors – for children to move, play and learn as they are enjoying their time.

 The Early Years: Curriculum and Approach